hatnote/cronfed/README.rst

 Cronfed usage, with an explanation of how cron and Cronfed work together.

-Cronfed is aimed at providing a basic threshold of monitoring without complex automation or dependencies, making it suitable for smaller projects which otherwise might go without any monitoring at all.
+Cronfed is **Minimum Viable Monitoring**, aimed at providing a basic threshold of monitoring without complex automation or dependencies.
+It's targeted at smaller projects which otherwise might go without any monitoring at all.
 It's so easy to set up and use on the standard Linux/BSD machine that there's no reason to not use it from Day 1.
 While Cronfed makes attempts at limiting the amount of information externalized, it is not recommended for jobs with extremely-sensitive information.

 *"Cronfed: It's the least you could do!"*